 The location of the ACM is equally important as the type and condition of the ACM when considering the potential risk to human health.
-There are four aspects presented in MDHS100, however this algorithm has been modified in this assessment with 'maintenance activity' not considered.
+There are four aspects presented in MDHS1000, however this algorithm has been modified in this assessment with 'maintenance activity' not considered.

-The removal of maintenance activity from the algorithm is due to the level of awareness of asbestos by the building management and / or owners at the majority of the survey sites were considered to be low.
+The removal of maintenance activity from the algorithm is because the level of awareness of asbestos by the building management and /or owners at the majority of surveys was considered to be low.
 Therefore any maintenance undertaken is likely to be 'unplanned' with little or no controls around asbestos exposure.
 In addition, the amount of maintenance activity was often extremely difficult to quantify through discussion with the building management contacts.

-The three areas of the algorithm adopted for the ACM setting assessment are:
+The three areas of the algorithm adopted for the ACM setting assessment are;